pmuellr/kbn-action/README.md

 You can also set the env var KBN_URLBASE as the Kibana base URL.

+Set the DEBUG environment variable to anything to get diagnostic output.

 For the JSON args, the argument should be a single argument (thus, quoted), and can be "sloppy" via https://github.com/pmuellr/sloppy-json .